3ahmnm-htlsbg/inclass-simpleSubNumbers-cs-kilian/README.md

 Installation process, e.g. step by step instructions that I can run the project after cloning it

 ### Third party material:
-(if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)

 ### Project state:
-incl. progress in percent

 ### Limitations:

 ### Lessons Learned:
+Creating a GUI in Unity.

-Copyright by you :)
+Copyright by Kilian